bradgrantham/cinematic-volume/README.md

 ```

 `volume` may take a while to start up; it's reading a lot of data and then calculating gradients for the volume data.
+Rotate the volume by clicking and dragging.
+Zoom in on the volume by pressing 'Z' to zoom, then click and drag.
+To move the volume left and right and up and down, press 'X' and then click and drag.
+Press 'R' to return to rotating the volume.
+To change the isosurface threshold by 10 units up or down, press `,` or `.`.
+To change 100 units, press ';' or "'".
+To change 1000 units, press '[' or ']'.
+There's a hardcoded colortable with white for bone and more radiopaque tissue and red for less radiopaque tissue like blood and muscle.